imantse/WARP-GUIDES/webpack/webpack-guide.md

 ### Assumtions

 * webpack 1.13.x-1.14.x.
 * Examples are for frontend only.
 Guide assumes Apache2 server (our devserver pool) for which a virtual host is configured that the `public` directory that you will see later is the `DocumentRoot` of that vhost.
 Just create new devsite via `warpdevsite nameformywebpacktest && cdd nameformywebpacktest ` and you're all set.
-If you want to try this outside our devsserver with small modifications it will also work if serving stuff via NGINX (proxy in `.htaccess` that I'm going to talk about then should go in conf) as well as Node.js (simple `http` + `node-static` or full Express.js).
+If you want to try this outside our devserver with small modifications it will also work if serving stuff via NGINX (proxy in `.htaccess` that I'm going to talk about then should go in conf) as well as Node.js (simple `http` + `node-static` or full Express.js).

 ### Your task